 |Twelve-month Period||Three-month Period|

-The decrease in net sales in the three-month period came primarily from a drop in our customers' discretionary spending (see related discussion earlier in this document regarding gross profit), as well as a greater frequency of customer plant shutdowns (see related discussion about 2015 later in 'summarizing comments'), primarily in November and December of 2015.
-The increase in net sales in the twelve-month periods noted for 2015 and 2014, and three month period for 2014, came primarily from higher unit sales.
-The higher unit sales resulted primarily from increases in sales at older store locations and to a lesser degree the opening of new store locations in the last several years.
+The increase in net sales in the twelve-month periods of 2016 and 2015, and the three-month period of 2016, came primarily from higher unit sales.
+The higher unit sales resulted primarily from increases in sales at existing store locations and to a lesser degree the opening of new store locations in the last several years.
+The slight contraction in net sales in the three-month period of 2015 came primarily from a drop in our customers' discretionary spending, as well as a greater frequency of customer plant shutdowns, primarily in November and December of 2015.
 Net sales were also impacted by some price deflation in our fastener products, which was a drag on growth.
 Our growth in net sales was not meaningfully impacted by the introduction of new products or services, with one exception.
-Over the last several years, our FAST Solutions® (industrial vending) initiative has stimulated faster growth with a subset of our customers.
-The impact on net sales of the change in currencies in foreign countries (primarily Canada) relative to the United States dollar is noted in the table above.
+Over the last several years, our industrial vending initiative has stimulated faster growth with a subset of our customers.
+The impact on net sales of the change in currencies in foreign countries relative to the United States dollar is noted in the table above.

 MONTHLY SALES CHANGES, SEQUENTIAL TRENDS, AND END MARKET PERFORMANCE